 Public school systems

 Uniformed Services University of the Health Sciences (USUHS)

-Public school systems organized by Native American tribal governments
+Public school systems governed by Native American tribal governments

-Now that it’s clear which types of employers qualify for the 403(b), 401(k), or both, you'll have to decide which option is the best fit for you and your employees.
-Before you make a decision as an employer, here is additional information to guide the process.
-Although there are similarities between the plans, they are not identical.
+Now that the eligibility requirements and the types of employers that qualify for 403(b) and 401(k) retirement savings accounts are clear, you'll have to decide which option is the best for you and your employees.
+Before deciding, it's important to consider additional information to help you navigate the selection process.
+While there are similarities between the plans, they are not identical.

 Here's what they have in common:

-All company employees should be eligible to participate.
+All company employees may be eligible to participate.

-The total employee elective deferral plus Roth IRA and after-tax contributions is limited to the lesser of $57,000 or 100% of the employee’s contributions.
-This limit includes employer contributions as well.
-(403(b) participants have additional rules if they own 50% of another company which also has a 401(k) plan.)
+The total employee elective deferral plus employer contribution limit is limited to the lesser of $66,000 or 100% of the employee’s contributions.

-Both plans, the 401(k) and 403(b) may be terminated according to pre-determined plan governing rules.
+Both 401(k) and 403(b) plans may be terminated according to pre-determined plan-governing rules.

-Both types of plans allow for a Roth (after-tax) option.
+Both types of retirement plans allow for Roth deferral option where employees contribute after-tax money.